mieow/vampire-character/readme.txt

 = Upgrading to 2.6 / 2.7 =

-You will need to review the new Primary Path settings for each of your character generation templates.
+Review the new Primary Path settings for each of your character generation templates.
 Save each template once you have updated the settings.

 Then go through each character and manually select their primary path in the Disciplines section and add that path to their character (if it doesn't already exist).